KodyMike/caido-emulator-proxy/README.md

 1. In emulator browser, go to `http://127.0.0.1:8080/ca.crt`
 2. Install via **Settings > Security and privacy > Encryption and Credentials > Install a certificate > CA certificate > INSTALL ANYWAY > Select cert from Recent**
+3. Verify cert is installed: **Settings > Security and privacy > Encryption and Credentials > Trusted credentials > USER** — your cert should be listed

 ## Step 5: Test